-We have 6 existing regular HCV participants who are between units; we have issued 1 regular voucher, 1 Housing Stability, and 1 VASH voucher to new participants; and we are working with 15 additional households.
-We received 2 additional FYI vouchers this past month to serve youth who have been referred to us.
-Their applications are being processed.
-There are 9 households on the main waiting list.
+We have 5 existing regular HCV participants who are between units; we have issued 2 regular vouchers, and one VASH voucher to new participants; and we are working with 15 additional households.
+There are 10 households on the main waiting list.

 190 out of 187 Mainstream vouchers are under lease.
-We have 10 existing Mainstream participants who are between units.
-One will be leased by May 1.
+We have 7 existing Mainstream participants who are between units.

-15 of 15 EHV vouchers are under lease.
+14 of 15 EHV vouchers are under lease, and one has ported their voucher to a different jurisdiction.
 The program is ending, and no additional vouchers will ever be issued.
 All current participants can remain on the program for as long as needed.

-We have 64 individuals enrolled in our Family Self-Sufficiency program.
-We have had 71 FSS participants in the past 12 months.
+We have 71 individuals enrolled in our Family Self-Sufficiency program.
+We have had 76 FSS participants in the past 12 months.
 We can serve up to 75 households.
+This is the largest our FSS program has ever been!